 4. Choose the symbol and click the Shortcut Key... button to open the Customize Keyboard dialog box:

 5. In the Press new shortcut key field, type the key combination that you want to use for the symbol or character (e.g., for symbol μ used Alt+M) and click Assign.

 Note: Be careful, you can reassign the assigned already shortcuts in Word.
-Be sure, that after Current assign to: there are no active Word functions.
+Be sure, that after Current assign to: there are no active Word commands.
 In any case, you can reassign any existing function in Word to a different key.

 See also this tip in French: Comment insérer un symbole micro ou une lettre mu dans Word.